-First and foremost, I have to give 100% credit for our Do It Yourself Pizza Dough recipe to America’s Test Kitchen.
+First and foremost, I have to give 100% credit for the Best Pizza Dough recipe to America’s Test Kitchen.
 Probably 8 or 9 years ago, I watched the episode on PBS, I scribbled down the recipe and I’ve been hooked ever since.

 Over the years, I think I’ve changed it very little.
 The original recipe was for a deep dish style pizza.
 I’ve stretched it out and used it for normal style crust, too.

 My husband swears to me that his favorite pizza in the world, in his whole life, that he has ever eaten anywhere is the one using this dough.
 So…here you go, the secret to how I keep this man married to me….

 I can remember pizza dough disasters in my lifetime.
 Remember those little box kits that you made when you were a kid?
 Yeah, those totally sucked.

 And of course, I’ve made little pizzas on biscuit dough.
 Meh.
 There is always the store bought variety.
 They are so-so to moderately good.

 If you aren’t familiar with break making or dough making, this recipe can seem a little intimidating at first.
 Trust me, it isn’t.
 There are a lot of steps, but just take it one step at a time.
 Print it out, read it before you start.

 It is super easy, and once you get the hang of it, you will have a bad-a** recipe in your arsenal that will impress everyone.
 Best Pizza Dough Ever, promise.